AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Discussion and Limitations

 \subsection{Clarifying Internal Channel Leakage: Violations, Risks, and Breaches}

-Our methodology treats all non-allowed internal disclosures as ``leakage,'' but some may reasonably wonder: \textit{is internal over-sharing between trusted agents always a privacy violation?} We distinguish three levels, drawing on contextual integrity theory~\cite{nissenbaum2004privacy}:
+Our methodology treats all non-allowed internal disclosures as ``leakage,'' which raises a natural question: \textit{is internal over-sharing between trusted agents always a privacy violation?} We distinguish three levels, drawing on contextual integrity theory~\cite{nissenbaum2004privacy}:

 \textbf{(1) Policy violation (data minimization breach):} An agent shares more data than the task strictly requires, violating the minimization principle (GDPR Art.~5(1)(c), Law 25 Sec.~5).
 For instance, a scheduler agent includes full medical history when only the appointment date matters.
-This is what our benchmark flags---the \textit{policy} is broken even if no outsider ever sees the data.
+This is what our benchmark flags: the \textit{policy} is broken even if no outsider ever sees the data.

 \textbf{(2) Risk amplification:} Over-sharing internally widens the \textit{attack surface}.
 Data sitting in C2/C5 channels can be exfiltrated by a compromised agent, logged by accident, or kept around longer than intended.
 Nothing has left the trusted context \textit{yet}, but the odds of eventual breach go up.
 Our proof-of-concept attack (Section~\ref{sec:discussion}) demonstrates this risk in practice.